 If the first half of the cycle (follicular phase) is irregular, meaning it either falls long or short, it indicates yin deficiency.
 Estrogen in contrast has a cooling function in the body, which is why during perimenopause a person may experience heat symptoms hot flashes, night sweats, etc. as estrogen levels decline.

 Understanding a women's menstrual pattern enables us to see yin yang patterns in the body and how they are influencing a woman's health and why she has difficulty becoming pregnant.
-This is the first step in pregnancy care i.e. getting pregnant.
-Once pregnancy occurs there are other things we may have to address such as morning sickness, fatigue, and general body discomfort as the body changes.
+Once pregnancy occurs there are other issues we may have to address such as morning sickness, fatigue, and general body discomfort as the body changes.
 This will be discussed in future blog posts.